 Thinking without words can have a benefit.
 It can allow us to think faster.

-Abstract thinking is definitely something humans can do.
+Abstract thinking is something humans can do.
 It's a quick way to consider ideas by using symbols that represent them.
-Fast thinking without language can be achieved by using abstract thoughts.
+We can achieve fast-thinking without language by using abstract thoughts.

 Consider feelings that we have about experiences in our life.
-Feelings with emotion can be interpreted faster than thinking about it with structured sentences.
+We can interpret feelings and emotions faster than thinking about it with structured sentences.

-When we think with language we are slowing ourselves down.
+When we think with words, we are slowing ourselves down.
 However, language has its benefits too.
 There's a place for everything.

 The Purpose of Specialty Languages